Griezmann happy if France win World Cup 'ugly' - Capital Sports

 He finished top scorer at Euro 2016 with six goals but France lost the final to Cristiano Ronaldo’s Portugal on home soil.

-He has just two goals in Russia and both have come from penalties, but he has contributed two assists.
+He has scored three goals in Russia, two from penalties and one largely thanks to a goalkeeping howler from Uruguay’s Fernando Muslera, but he has also contributed two assists.

 “I was top scorer but we lost, so I said to myself: ‘I am going to score less to see if we can win’.